Older Driver Assessment

 Older Driver Assessor Workshop

 Successful applicants receive an invitation to a full day Transport for NSW Older Driver Assessor Workshop.
-To attend this workshop, applicants must pay a fee and successfully complete pre and post-course assessments.
+To attend this workshop, applicants successfully complete pre and post-course assessments.

 Note: Your application will not progress unless you meet the minimum qualification requirements.